Closing a deal is step one. What happens next determines whether that customer renews, expands, or churns.

 Successful customers have achieved their desired outcome with your product.

-“Understanding your stakeholders' goals and objectives is crucial in providing them with the support and resources they need to be successful,” says Jasmine.
-“By understanding their goals, you can tailor your approach and offerings to meet their specific needs.”
+"Understanding your stakeholders' goals is crucial in providing the support and resources they need to be successful," says Jasmine.
+"Understanding their goals lets you tailor your approach to meet their specific needs."

-She continues, “If a new stakeholder's main goal is to increase revenue, offer them resources and support that can help them achieve this goal, such as training on upselling techniques or insights on market trends.”
+She continues, "If a new stakeholder's main goal is to increase revenue, offer resources like upselling training or market trend insights."

 “A customer may ask for something, but don’t always be a ‘yes’ person,” says Tony.
 “Ask ‘Why do you want this’ and make the judgment on if it will really solve their problem/is beneficial.”

-You want your customers to reach their moment of value realization sooner than later, increasing your retention rate and driving referrals.
+Getting customers to value realization sooner increases your retention rate and drives referrals.

 - Build rapport and show empathy